grvcTeam/mbzirc2020/README.md

 # mbzirc2020

-Catkin repository to store ROS packages in the MBZIRC2020 architecture
+Catkin repository to store ROS packages for the MBZIRC2020

 ## Dependencies
+Be sure of having an updated **master**-branch clone of:
 * [grvc-ual](https://github.com/grvcTeam/grvc-ual)
 * [grvc-utils](https://github.com/grvcTeam/grvc-utils)